troyc03/tchin-european-option-pricing-model/README.md

 .venv\Scripts\activate
 ```

-Install the dependencies:
+Install the project dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-If the project is packaged as a Python module, install it in editable mode:
+If the project is packaged as an installable Python module, it can also be installed in editable mode:

 ```bash
 pip install -e .